sonic-net/sonic-mgmt/docs/code-review-guidlines.md

 - Verify that the code optimized in terms of time and space complexity.
 - The test run time should comply with the test budget, as defined in the test plan review.
 A new test case, in any case, should not consume more than 30 minutes.
 - Specify to which branches the test/fix should be backported.
 The testing guidelines mentioned above applies for backporting as well.
 Note: backporting should always start with the latest version.
 For example: backport to 202012 and not to 202205 is not allowed.
+- New control plane test cases should be included in the kvmtest.sh script.
 - Use allure steps for better visualization(optional).

 ## Checklist for the code reviewer